Quantum-Dynamics-Hub/libra-code/src/libra_py/README.md

+# Principles of function's arguments ordering:

+ Function arguments list:

+ 1. dynamical variables or DOFs properties
+ 2. parameters controlling dynamics
+ 3. function to compute Hamiltonians
+ 4. parameters of the Hamiltonian function
+ 5. parameters controlling the initialization
+ 6. random object
+ 7. additional variables that can be setup to default values

+ For the dynamical variables:

+ 1. dynamical variables
+ 2. DOF properties

+ Within each group, when applies:

+ 1. nuclear DOFs
+ 2. electronic DOFs

+ Again, whithin each group when applies:

+ 1. continuous variables
+ 2. discrete variables

 # Description of the modules

 ## acf_matrix.py  - Calculation of ACF of a given data set with data elements of the type MATRIX.